InfoSeeking/IRIS/README.md

 ##Filter
 ###Request
-The stopwords parameter (optional) are the words you wish to remove from the content
+The wordList parameter (optional) are the words you wish to remove from the content

 ```
 <parameters>
 	<requestType>filter</requestType>
-	<stopWords>words</stopWords>
+	<wordList>words</wordList>
 	<minLength>number</minLength>
 	<maxLength>number</maxLength>
 	<resourceList>